PabloKostenko/MyApps/README.md

 ---

-### ✨ Features

-- 🍽 Add meals with notes and categorize them visually
-- 📆 Swipe through your weekly food history with clear visual feedback
-- 🎨 Instantly see your dietary balance at a glance
-- 📊 Reflect on patterns without counting or restrictions

 ---

 # Fluffy Road

 **Fluffy Road** is a fun and adaptive fitness app that adjusts to your daily mood and keeps you moving.
 Each morning, you select how you feel and the app personalizes the experience with matching themes and ambient backgrounds.

+---

+### ✨ Features

+- 🗓 Visual calendar inspired by Duolingo to track active days and maintain workout streaks
+- 🏋️ Choose from built-in exercises or add your own to customize your fitness plan
+- 💧 Hydration tracker — set your water intake goal and log drinks throughout the day
+- 🎭 Dynamic visuals that match your selected mood, creating a motivating daily vibe

 ---